Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/23-AIE_independent_graphs/README.md

 ## Introduction

 This tutorial demonstrates the workflow for compiling AI Engine graphs within AI Engine partitions.
 It also covers the process of reloading these partitions.
 The AI Engine graphs, which are distributed across different partitions, are independently verified using the AI Engine simulator.
-Then the V++ linker and packager integrate them onto the device using.
+Then the V++ linker and packager integrate them onto the device.
 This workflow is particularly well-suited for collaborative development, where multiple teams work concurrently on different parts of a system project.
 Also when integrating user-developed designs with vendor-provided IP (for example, from AMD).

 >**IMPORTANT**: Before beginning the tutorial, make sure you have installed AMD Vitis™ 2025.2 software.